 In 2006 she joined Gander & White, an international fine art transportation company, as Associate Director for Museums & Galleries, where she was the key person in business development and client management.

 In 2009, she returned to the public sector and was employed at the Science Museum as Collections’ Manager, in charge of approximately 200,000 objects and the Collections’ Management Team.
-More recently, she worked for Sir Anthony Caro as an Exhibition Strategist.
+More recently, she worked for the late Sir Anthony Caro as an Exhibition Strategist.

 Since 1999 she has been teaching at City University and other institutions.
 She now has her own Art & Gallery Consultancy, providing advice on all aspects of arts management, registration, collection management and exhibition realization to a number of international artists, art galleries, collectors, institutions and businesses.